VRConservation/fbabook/_build/html/_sources/funding.md

 Camp (pink) and Dixie (red) fires.
 ```

 The preponderance of large fires in the early 2000s built a wealth of support for forest health projects to thin unhealthy forest stands and reintroduce fire into forested ecosystems.
-Those projects created a lot of wood, especially small-diameter wood, without markets.
+Those projects created excess wood and biomass that needed to be removed from the forest to avoid additional wildfire risk.
 To encourage wood utilization, the USDA Forest Service had the Wood Innovations Grant Program.
 At the state level, CAL FIRE responded by creating the Wood Products and Bioenergy Program with the first grants awarded in 2022.
 The Forest Business Alliance conducted an initial study on where the funds went to analyze patterns and identify areas of potential future need or funding focus.

 ## Analysis
 The initial funding analysis examined awards by county from the 1st quarter of 2022 to the 3rd quarter of 2023 ({numref}`awarded_ca`).